flextype/flextype/README.md

 ## NO LIMITS
-With Flextype you can create any project you whant.
+With Flextype you can create any project you want.

 * Business site
 * Landing page